 Monterey landlords, like landlords elsewhere, are less open to accommodating children and pets, and many prefer not to rent to smokers.
 You should allow extra time and money in these cases.

 We suggest that you arrive at least ten days to two weeks before New Student Orientation begins to locate housing and to get settled.
 If you will not have a car and/or would like to be within walking distance of the campus, you may wish to arrive earlier as the rentals closest to campus are typically gone the quickest!

 If you have additional questions or concerns, the Student Affairs Office staff is available to assist you.
 We can be reached by phone: 831.647.4128, email: email@example.com or on skype: Student Affairs - MIIS

 Prior to the start of the semester the Student Affairs Office will host a series of New Student Webinars.
 A webinar schedule is posted on New Student Information website.
 This is a great way to get your questions answered and find out more information about the resources available to you.

 Monterey Institute students have traditionally preferred to live independently in an off-campus setting.
 The Institute does not have dormitories, but many rental units are located within walking distance of campus.

-The Monterey Institute does not have on-campus housing; however, we do provide assistance in locating affordable options to suit the individual needs of the student.
-Typical options include renting a hotel room, living with other students, subletting a room or apartment from a student or local community member, or participating in a homestay.
+The Monterey Institute does not have on-campus housing; however, we do provide conveniently located accommodations for the duration of the program.
 Detailed information is provided to students accepted to the program.